 In the 1970s, Caltech researcher Aron Kuppermann found additional computer resources in an unlikely place: a local religious organization.
 In the same spirit of creativity, Caltech researchers today have also found ways to practice resourceful computing.

 Using a novel microfluidic technique, researchers at Caltech have shown that blood stem cells might be more actively involved in battles against infection.
-Rather than simply replenishing immune cells after they become depleted, new research shows that blood stem cells sense danger signals directly and quickly produce new immune cells to join the fight.
+Rather than simply replenishing immune cells after they become depleted, new research shows that blood stem cells sense danger signals directly and quickly produce new immune cells.

 "Our group is interested in the chemical transformations that are relevant to feeding and fueling the planet.
 There are two efforts on this campus in artificial photosynthesis, and I participate in both."